 Separate sites of a magnetic disk can be magnetized by one of two possible ways which designate a zero or one, i.e. 1 bit.
-Such magnetized area is named the magnetic domain and it is a miniature magnet on a disk surface with a certain orientation of southern and northern magnetic poles.
-In order to record one bit the magnetic head creates definitely directed magnetic field which orients the domain; the domain's vector of magnetization remains unchanged for a long time after the head has stopped affecting the magnetic surface.
+Such magnetized area is named the magnetic domain, and it is a little magnet on a disk surface with a precise orientation of southern and northern magnetic poles.
+To record one bit the magnetic head creates directed magnetic field which orients the domain; the domain's vector of magnetization remains unchanged for a long time after the head has stopped affecting the magnetic surface.
 A bit density and volume of the information which can be recorded to the unit of the plate surface depend on the sizes of domains.
 Commonly used values of a bit density are:

 - BPSI (areal density) - the volume of information which can be recorded to one square inch of a magnetic disk.